upperlinecode/CS-and-the-City-Curriculum/data/titanic-lab.md

 In this lab, you'll explore historical data about passengers on the _RMS Titanic_.
 Your goal is to determine the factor(s) that led to passengers' survival (or death).

-- Make a copy of the [Titanic Data Google Sheet](https://docs.google.com/spreadsheets/d/17PncyppLXjKyGZFgcSfgkWIulJ-rsZv2suqQ_bsSKE4/edit?usp=sharing)
+- Make a copy of the <a href="https://docs.google.com/spreadsheets/d/17PncyppLXjKyGZFgcSfgkWIulJ-rsZv2suqQ_bsSKE4/edit?usp=sharing" target="_blank_">Titanic Data Google Sheet</a>

 > The file contains a `README` sheet with definitions for the variables.
 Consult the `README` for abbreviations (e.g. C, Q, S) and Booleans (survival: 0 = No, 1 = Yes).